HomeReady And Home Possible Income Limits: Do You Qualify For These Loans?

 Who Qualifies For A HomeReady or Home Possible Loan?

-You’ll need to meet certain criteria.
+You’ll need to meet certain criteria to qualify for either of these programs.
 Here are the three major requirements:

-- You’ll need a credit score of 620.
-Your income can be on the low end, but you’ll still need to meet a 620 minimum credit score requirement.
+- You’ll need a qualifying credit score.
+Your income can be on the low end, but you’ll still need to meet a minimum credit score requirement.
+A Home Possible loan requires a minimum score of 660, while HomeReady will accept a score as low as 620.
 Other conventional mortgages have higher credit score requirements, so the reduced score minimum helps you secure the financing you need, even if your credit isn’t perfect.
 You may have the option to use alternative credit history to be considered to help meet this qualification.
 Alternative credit history includes factors like payments on rent and utilities.
 Check with your lender for more information.

 - You must not own any additional residences in the country.
-You don’t have to be a first-time homeowner to qualify, but you can’t currently own a home with this mortgage type.
+You don’t have to be a first-time home buyer to qualify, but you can’t currently own a home with this mortgage type.

 - You must attend homeownership education courses.
 Homeownership courses will help prepare you for the financial challenge of owning a home.
 These courses require participation in 4 – 6 hours of approved courses to help arm you with the education you’ll need as a homeowner.